-Beads can make simple ornaments come alive with holiday magic!
-These ornaments were covered with a netting stitch to create a fabulous display.
+Beads can make simple ornaments come alive with holiday magic These ornaments were covered with a netting stitch to create a fabulous display.
 The pattern is the same for each ornament, but number of beads can vary.
 You can embellish them with fringe for an even fancier look.
-For a printable version of these instructions, please see this PDF.
+For a printable version of these instructions, please see the PDF below.

 String two TOHO 15/0 bead rounds in 24K gold lined crystal onto a needle and thread, followed by one Swarovski 3mm faceted round in Crystal Golden Shadow.
 Repeat this pattern until you have 14 crystals on the thread.
 This number of beads can vary depending on the size of the ornament, but the focal beads (in this case crystals) need to be an even number.
 Form a circle with the beads by bringing your thread back through the first beads you added.
 Make sure there are two seed beads between the first and last crystal.

 Slide the ring of beads around the top of the ornament and make sure it fits well.
 Tie a knot in the thread once you are satisfied.
 Thread the needle so that it is coming out of the next crystal and the knot is hidden inside.

 Remove the ring from the ornament.
 It is easier to work with the beads off of the ornament for now.
 String eight seed beads onto the thread and one 3mm crystal.
 Then, add ten seed beads and one Swarovski 4mm faceted round in Crystal Golden Shadow; repeat twice.
 Then, add ten seed beads, one 3mm crystal, eight seed beads, one 3mm crystal, six seed beads and one 3mm crystal.
 Place the ring over the top of the ornament.
 The last crystal added will be the bottom bead.
 The bottom bead should fall about three quarters of the way or more to the bottom of the ornament.